compromise-evident/prime-gap-RNG/README.md

 It's the 200 throwing the average off to 36.
 So if a gap of "normally 12" is greater than 36, then random bit is 1.
 That doesn't happen often.
-But you need it to happen, about as often as the opposite.
+But you need it to happen, about as often as the opposite, for good randomness.
 Here's an actual list of consecutive prime gaps following an 800-digit prime, where sudden big gaps throw the average off to "abnormal" highs.